palakgupta2712/astro-portfolio/src/content/posts/Cron-Job-with-Net-core.md

 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---

-A cron job is a task that is scheduled to run periodically at a fixed time, date, or interval.
-Cron jobs are often used to automate system maintenance or administration tasks, such as backing up files, updating software, or generating reports.
+<span style="color:orange">A cron job is a task that is scheduled to run periodically at a fixed time, date, or interval.
+Cron jobs are often used to automate system maintenance or administration tasks, such as backing up files, updating software, or generating reports.</span>

 Cron jobs are defined using a cron expression, which is a string that specifies the schedule on which the job should run.
 Cron expressions are made up of five or six fields, each of which represents a different unit of time: minute, hour, day of month, month, day of week, and year.